Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO2/Metrohm_Titrator_&_Tiamo_Software.md

 2. Check that the MQ reservoir has 5L or more (5L = ~30 runs).
 3. Check/empty the waste water reservoirs (see [Waste Disposal](#Waste_Disposal)).
 4. [Attach](../../images/Titrator_Latched_Pump2.png) the top of pump 2.
-    - Note: [black mark](../../images/Titrator_Black_Mark_Pump2.png) on the tube goes flush with the right-hand side of the base of the clip.
+    - The [black mark](../../images/Titrator_Black_Mark_Pump2.png) on the tube goes flush with the right-hand side of the base of the clip.
-    - Note: tube should be within the large [groove](../../images/Titrator_Groove_Pump2.png) on the metal part of the holder.
+    - The tube should be within the large [groove](../../images/Titrator_Groove_Pump2.png) on the metal part of the holder.
 5. [Open the electrode](../../images/Titrator_Open_Electrode.png) and top up with KCL (3-mol) by squeezing liquid from the KCl bottle into the hole.
 6. Start the computer (login is written on tape on the computer).
 7. Open the Tiamo software.